-St Laurence Flexible Learning Centre (FLC) is registered by NSW Education Standards Authority (NESA) and managed by Youth+ under the governance of Edmund Rice Education Australia and the Diocese of Maitland/Newcastle.
+St Laurence Flexible Learning Centre (FLC) is registered by NSW Education Standards Authority (NESA) and managed by Youth+ under the governance of Edmund Rice Education Australia (EREA).

 The Annual School Report to the Community for this year provides the St Laurence FLC community with fair, reliable and objective information about school performance measures and policies, as determined by the Minister for Education.